ruby-amqp/rubybunny.info/articles/getting_started.md

 For RPM-based distributions like RedHat or CentOS, the RabbitMQ team provides an [RPM package](http://www.rabbitmq.com/install.html#rpm).

-<div class="alert alert-error"><strong>Note:</strong> The RabbitMQ
-packages that ship with Ubuntu versions earlier than 11.10 are outdated and <strong>will not work with Bunny 0.9.0 and later versions</strong> (you will need at least RabbitMQ v2.0 for use with this guide).</div>

 ## Installing Bunny

 ### Make sure that you have Ruby and [Rubygems](http://docs.rubygems.org/read/chapter/3) installed